FuelLabs/sway-standards/README.md

 - [SRC-5; Ownership Standard](./standards/src_5/) is used to restrict function calls to admin users in contracts.
 - [SRC-7; Arbitrary Asset Metadata Standard](./standards/src_7/) is used to store metadata for [Native Assets](https://docs.fuel.network/docs/sway/blockchain-development/native_assets).
 - [SRC-9; Metadata Keys Standard](./standards/src_9/) is used to store standardized metadata keys for [Native Assets](https://fuellabs.github.io/sway/v0.44.0/book/blockchain-development/native_assets.html) in combination with the SRC-7 standard.
+- [SRC-10; Native Bridge Standard](./standards/src_10/) defines the standard API for the Native Bridge between the Fuel Chain and the canonical base chain.

 ## Using a standard